khulnasoft-lab/design.khulnasoft.com/contents/components/file-uploader.md

   - modals
 ---

-File uploaders are used to upload files from your computer.
+File uploaders are used to upload files from your computer or device.
 The accepted file types will be determined by the context of the file uploader.

 ## Usage